Report: NFPA's "Firefighter Fatalities in the United States - 2017"

 Author: Rita F. Fahy, Paul R. LeBlanc and Joseph L. Molis

-- With 68 on-duty firefighter deaths in 2015, the annual total continued below average, with fewer than 70 deaths a year in four of the past five years.
+- The 60 on-duty firefighter deaths in 2017 represents the lowest total ever reported for this study.
+There have now been fewer than 70 deaths a year in six of the past seven years.

-- Sudden cardiac deaths accounted for a majority of the deaths (51%).
+- Sudden cardiac death accounted for nearly half of the fatalities (29 deaths).

 - An unusually high number of firefighters were struck and killed by vehicles in 2017 (10 deaths).

 If you have any questions, e-mail Nancy Schwartz or call +1 617 984-7450.